-The next thing to look for in a MLM Company is the training and resources.
+The next step to evaluate a MLM Company is looking at the training and resources.
 You want to do a little bit of digging, and you want to find out what type of training tools and resources the company offers.
 What are their catalogs like?
 Do they offer business cards?
 Do they have a company call?
 Do they do webinars?
 Do they have training tools that are available for free or available for purchase?

-If the company itself doesn’t have a lot of training tools and resources, does the upline or your sponsor have some type of system or a training call, or resource or business tool that you can use to build your business?
-You have to realize that tools are very important in your business.
-A carpenter has their tools, a mechanic has their tools, and you can’t build a house without a hammer, nails and a saw.
+If the company itself doesn’t have a lot of training tools and resources, does the upline or your potential sponsor have some type of system or a training call, or resource or business tool that you can use to build your business?
+Tools are very important in your business.
+A carpenter has their tools.
+A mechanic has their tools.
+You can’t build a house without a hammer, nails and a saw.
 You’re not going to be able to build your network marketing business without business tools.

 Dig a little deeper.
 Check out the company.
 See what they have available for tools.
 See how much they are selling you these tools for.
 I would assert that if they’re selling these tools for a huge profit, it’s probably the wrong company to join.
 If the company is making more from selling business tools to their distributors than they do with the products, something is wrong.

 The samples, catalogs, fliers, brochures, business cards, and websites should be priced inexpensively.
 They have to be at an affordable price, almost at cost.
-I mean, if they’re selling you a DVD to prospect with for $30 or $40, and you know their cost to make it is $0.60, than something is wrong with that picture.
+If they’re selling you a prospecting DVD for $30 or $40, and you know their cost is $0.60; something is wrong with that picture.

-Finally, I truly believe the company should offer a FREE distributor website, free training calls, free webinars and low cost business cards and training tools.
+Finally, I truly believe the company should offer a FREE distributor website, free back office, free training calls, free webinars and low cost business cards and training tools.
 There’s no need to charge you for these things.

 # 5: The Distributor Agreement

-The next thing you want to evaluate with your company is the distributor agreement.
-This is one area that a lot of distributors really neglect.
-They don’t even read the distributor agreement prior to joining.
+The next step to evaluate a MLM Company is to read and study the distributor agreement.
+This is one area that a lot of distributors neglect.
+Most reps don’t read the distributor agreement prior to joining.
 They just sign it and get started without knowing the company’s rules and policies.
-This is a big mistake because a lot of companies have some clauses in their distributor agreement that are pretty bad.
+This is a big mistake because a lot of network marketing companies have some shady rules.

 A lot of companies have a no compete clause.
 In some cases, you can’t even own a second type of business when you’re a distributor.
 You might want to look into that.
-A lot of companies also have rules about you selling products from other companies.
-Maybe you like to sell perfumes, maybe you sell a multivitamin, and maybe you’re with two or three different non-competitive type companies.
-A lot of companies prohibit that.
+A lot of companies also have rules about you selling products from other companies or promoting multiple companies.

-In addition, a lot of companies also have policies that are NOT very internet friendly.
+In addition, a lot of network marketing companies have policies that are NOT internet friendly.
 For example, if you’re trying to build your network marketing business online, many companies prohibit you from making YouTube videos, writing blog posts, or even sending out emails that talk about the company.

-Now, I understand all network marketing companies are going to have some rules in place to protect their intellectual property and to protect their reputation.
+I understand all network marketing companies are going to have some rules in place to protect their intellectual property and to protect their reputation.
 That’s fine.
-Just make sure you read the distributor agreement before you sign up, so you know what you’re getting yourself into.
+Just make sure you read the distributor agreement before you sign up, so you know the rules.
 You want to know what you can and can’t do.